Skip to main content.

 You should create and use a GregorianCalendar object and its methods/inherited fields to perform the above logic.

 This is hard to test because it is time-based.
-That's a not-uncommon scenario.
+Dealing with time is a common scenario in web application development.
 How can you test that your time-based logic is correct?
+(Make sure your final submission works, and is not just working for your test scenario.)

 Modifying the Login Servlet (60 pts)